els285/HEP-Students/UK Car in Switzerland.md

 # Taking a UK Car to Switzerland

 It is possible, and I think desirable, to take your UK car to Switzerland.
+This information was valid for my LTA August 2021 - February 2023.
+I take no responsibility if it is no longer valid.

 ## Legal Matters
 It is not necessary to import your car if you are there for less than 12 months.